jax-parker/Farming_Quiz_For_Kids/README.md

 * Responsiveness on small screens caused title to be lost on right edge.
 This was resolved by adjusting the rem size in media queries(CSS).
 * Yellow border was not big enough on selected answer.
 This was resolved by making the border pixels larger.
 * Correct/Incorrect buttons colour was deemed to be insufficient in contrast.
 This was resolved by using the Deque University website to find suitable colours and changed CSS.
+* Scores did not reset when replay button was clicked.
+This was resolved by setting the inner text of the score/incorrect to zero.
 * Proof read though and amend spelling mistakes.
 * No delay between the last question and the message.
 This was resolved by adding a setTimout to the question loop.